boileh/macOS-X-Mountain-Lion-Dynamic-Wallpaper/README.md

 5: Click "Choose"

-6: Find OS X Mountain Lion Dynamic.heic
+6: Find macOS Tahoe Dynamic.heic

 7: Use as Wallpaper